admiralbob/steam-smurf-switcher/README.md

 A Steam Smurf Switcher made in Batch.

 Setup instructions:
-Open the .bat file in notepad, to do this right click -> edit.
+1. Right click on the bat file (Steam.bat) -> edit
+2. Add your accounts
+3. Run it